 - Air Natural (AN) or self-air-cooled dry type

 - Oil Forced Water Forced (OFWF)

-- To step up and step down the voltage level in Electric transmission, distribution.
+- To step up and step down the voltage level in Electric transmission, and distribution.

-- Welding Machine: Transformer reduces the voltage level and increases the Current in welding process.
+- Welding Machine: The transformer reduces the voltage level and increases the Current in the welding process.

 - Rectification: The rectification process does AC to DC conversion.
 Rectification is important for HVDC transmission.
 The most common type of rectifier is your mobile charger.

-The defects of transformer can be classified as
+The defects of the transformer can be classified as

 Internal defects are –

 - Oil contamination and leakage